 - Key Skills: Proficiency in single or few programming languages; innovative problem-solving; creative approach to software development

 There is a fact to know: Software developers are often self-taught.
 According to Forbes’s survey of 40,000 developers, 73.7% of them attribute their skills to at least some self-teaching.
-In most countries, those who have gone through formal training are typically expected to hold the title of a software engineer.
-However, practical experiences and informal training throughout the time working in different projects of a software developer can make them become engineers by gaining experience working on and managing additional aspects of the development life cycle.
+In most countries, those who have gone through formal training are typically expected to hold the title of software engineer.
+However, practical experiences and informal training throughout the time working on different projects of software developers can make them become engineers by gaining experience working on and managing additional aspects of the development life cycle.